The Hospice UK Garden of Compassion

 Garden Rehoming

-All plants, trees and materials from the garden are being repurposed by Core Arts to create a new community garden in a churchyard in Hackney, as an extension of their neighbouring sites.
+All plants, trees and materials from the garden have been repurposed by Core Arts to create a new community garden in a churchyard in Hackney, as an extension of their neighbouring sites.
 Consultation with Core Arts members, volunteers and local people directed the masterplan for the new garden, devised by Core Arts staff and Nemone Mercer of Core Landscapes.

 Mothers for Mothers Garden